+Not all properties conform to the zoning use set out in the Edmonton Zoning Bylaw.
+When property doesn't conform to the zoning bylaw, property assessors apply effective zoning.
 Effective zoning is an internal coding applied to reflect the current use and/or development potential of a parcel.
 Effective zoning will generally reflect the actual zoning of a parcel, but may differ from the actual zoning.
-The two most common scenarios where effective zoning may be applied are:
+The most common scenarios where effective zoning may be applied are:

 - Actual zoning is Direct Control (DC) or other specialized zoning.
 In these cases the most comparable Residential zoning will be applied as the effective zoning.
-For example, if a DC1 zoning provision allows for development most similar to those with an RF1 zoning, that property will have an effective zoning of RF1 even though the actual zoning is DC1. - Some vacant parcels in RF5/RF6 zoning have legal and/or physical constraints like caveat on title, lot size, and frontage.
+For example, if a DC1 zoning provision allows for development most similar to those with an RSzoning, that property will have an effective zoning of RS even though the actual zoning is DC1. - Some vacant parcels with RSM/RM h16.0 zoning have legal and/or physical constraints like caveat on title, lot size, and frontage.
 These constraints may prohibit development as multi-residential properties containing 4 or more units.
 In these cases, residential effective zoning will be applied considering their practical development potential.
-A typical example includes land subdivisions for individually-titled semi-detached houses in RF5/RF6 zoning. - Legal non-conforming use: A legal non-conforming use is one that was lawfully in existence before a new zoning bylaw came into effect.
+A typical example includes land subdivisions for individually-titled semi-detached houses in RSM/RM h16.0 zoning. - Legal non-conforming use: A legal non-conforming use is one that was lawfully in existence before a new zoning bylaw came into effect.
 Since the lawful use existed before the zoning was changed its legal non-conforming use may continue and an effective zone reflecting current use is applied.

-If a development permit has been issued on or before the day on which a land use bylaw or a land use amendment bylaw comes into force in a municipality and the bylaw would make the development in respect of which the permit was issued a nonconforming use or nonconforming building, the development permit continues in effect in spite of the coming into force of the bylaw.
+643(1) If a development permit has been issued on or before the day on which a land use bylaw or a land use amendment bylaw comes into force in a municipality and the bylaw would make the development in respect of which the permit was issued a nonconforming use or nonconforming building, the development permit continues in effect in spite of the coming into force of the bylaw.